 Do you feel perkier just thinking about sipping a delicious cup of coffee?
-Let’s be honest, for many people (myself included) that morning cup of Joe is a treasured ritual.
-But, when one cup becomes two and then three and then another after lunch and so on… it feels more like an addiction than a “treat”.
+Let’s be honest, for many people (myself included) that morning cup of joe is a treasured ritual.
+But, when one cup becomes two and then three and then another after lunch and so on… it might start to feel more like an addiction than a treat.

 A good night of sleep, especially between 11 p.m. and 7 a.m. helps you heal, for real.
 Restful sleep activates your body’s own regenerative abilities—it’s the time when your body repairs and restores itself.
 But, coffee (because of its caffeine content) can be the enemy of restful sleep.

-When you drink caffeine, neurons are triggered in your brain and your adrenal glands start producing adrenaline.
+Caffeine triggers neurons in your brain that tell your adrenal glands to start producing adrenaline.
 This “fight or flight” response is perfect when you need to lift a car off of an injured person, but not if you’re sitting at your desk sorting through emails.
 When the adrenaline wears off, you’re left feeling wiped out, anxious and moody.
 Next stop?
 You guessed it!
 Off to dose up on more caffeine, sugar or other stimulants.
 It’s a vicious daily cycle.

 This continuous roller coaster results in adrenal exhaustion.
-And when your adrenal glands are tired out, they can’t be as effective at doing their many jobs, which include: producing other essential hormones, boosting your immune system, regulating the health of your body tissues and balancing blood sugars.
+And when your adrenal glands are tired out, they can’t be as effective at their many jobs, which include:

 The good news is that adrenal exhaustion and burnout caused by too much caffeine can be remedied by eliminating excessive stimulants and stresses on the body.
 Hooray!
-So if you can keep your caffeine intake to one or two cups of caffeinated coffee a day, you probably won’t experience the roller coaster—and you just might experience some benefits!
+So if you can stick to one or two cups of caffeinated coffee a day, you probably won’t experience the roller coaster—and you just might experience some benefits!

 How Coffee Impacts Your Boobs and Bones

-Listen up ladies, this one’s for you.
-Women who are prone to breast cysts and lean women with osteoporosis running in their families, will probably want to stay away from too much coffee and other highly caffeinated drinks.
+Listen up folks with tatas, this one’s for you.
+If you’re prone to breast cysts and/or a lean person with a family history of osteoporosis, you may want to stay away from too much coffee and other highly caffeinated drinks.

-Caffeine tends to increase the lumpiness of breast tissue, making those lumps more tender, and making monthly self exams more difficult to do.
-See your gynecologist if you ever feel even the slightest lump.
-And if it turns out to be a benign cyst, you may want to try reducing these lumps by taking evening primrose and vitamin E. (I take about 1,000 mg of evening primrose and 400 to 800 IUs of vitamin E.) Of course, it’s always smart to talk to your docs about new supplements, so run this by them for good measure.
+Caffeine tends to increase the tenderness and possibly also the lumpiness of fibrocystic breast tissue, making monthly self exams more difficult to do (study).
+See your gynecologist if you ever feel even the slightest unusual lump.
+And if it turns out to be a benign cyst, you may want to try reducing these lumps by taking evening primrose and vitamin E (I take about 1000 mg of evening primrose and 400 to 800 IUs of vitamin E).
+Of course, it’s always smart to talk to your docs about new supplements, so run this by them for good measure.